-GBS and Binary Consulting Services join forces to strengthen Saudi Arabia’s digital ecosystem
+GBS and Binary consulting services join forces to strengthen Saudi Arabia’s digital ecosystem

 Riyadh, Saudi Arabia: Gulf Business Solution (GBS), the leading technology solutions provider in Saudi Arabia, has signed a Memorandum of Understanding (MoU) with Binary Consulting Services, a specialist in enterprise digital transformation solutions.
 The signing took place at LEAP 2025, the global technology event in Riyadh, marking a strategic collaboration to accelerate digital initiatives across the region.

-The MoU was officially endorsed by Abdullah Alasqah of GBS, and Mubarak Al Hajri, Managing Director - KSA and Jawwad Rehman, CEO. of Binary Consulting Services, at booth C70, hall 5.
-This partnership underscores both companies’ commitment to empowering businesses with the solutions to excel in key areas, such as cybersecurity, cloud computing, enterprise resource planning (ERP), and automation.
+The MoU was officially endorsed today, Thursday, 13th of February, at the GBS headquarters in Riyadh by Abdullah Alasqah of GBS, and Mubarak Al Hajri, Managing Director - KSA, and Jawwad Rehman, CEO of Binary Consulting Services.
+This partnership underscores both companies’ commitment to empowering businesses with solutions that excel in key areas, such as cybersecurity, cloud computing, enterprise resource planning (ERP), and automation.

 Through this collaboration, GBS and Binary Consulting Services will work together to deliver integrated, advanced solutions tailored to the needs of organizations in Saudi Arabia and beyond.
 With GBS’ deep expertise in cybersecurity, cloud solutions, and managed IT services, combined with Binary Consulting Services’ experience in ERP, CRM, and robotic process automation (RPA), this partnership is set to provide comprehensive digital solutions that drive operational efficiency and business growth.